The Mpemba effect in the Descartes protocol: A time-delayed Newton's law of cooling approach: Introduction

 In this description, $ \Th$, $ \Tw$, and $ \Tc$ correspond to the boiling temperature, the spring water temperature, and the freezing temperature of water, respectively.
 In Descartes' original experiment, the waiting time $\tw$ is chosen such that $\TA(0)=\TB(0)=\Tw$.
 Here, however, we will treat $\tw$ as a control parameter independent of $ \Th$, $ \Tw$, and $ \Tc$.

-Throughout this paper, the protocol illustrated in Fig.~\ref{fig0}(c) will be referred to as the Descartes protocol.
-The aim is to analyze this protocol within the framework of Eq.~\eqref{0.4}.
+Throughout this paper, the protocol illustrated in figure~\ref{fig0}(c) will be referred to as the Descartes protocol.
+The aim is to analyze this protocol within the framework of equation~\eqref{0.4}.
 As will be seen, the parameter space is three-dimensional: besides the delay time $\tau$ and the waiting time $\tw$, an additional control parameter is the \emph{normalized warm temperature} \beq \ww \equiv \frac{\Tw-\Tc}{\Th-\Tc}. \eeq This dimensionless parameter represents the relative position of the intermediate temperature $ \Tw$ between the hot ($ \Th$) and cold ($ \Tc$) temperatures, quantifying how close $\Tw$ is to either extreme.
 It ranges from $\ww=0$ (if $ \Tw = \Tc$) to $\ww=1$ (if $ \Tw = \Th$).

 The paper is organized as follows.
-The Descartes protocol for the direct Mpemba effect is analyzed in detail in Sec.~\ref{sec2}, while the inverse Mpemba effect is considered in Sec.~\ref{sec3}.
+The Descartes protocol for the direct Mpemba effect is analyzed in detail in section~\ref{sec2}, while the inverse Mpemba effect is considered in section~\ref{sec3}.
 Section~\ref{sec4} discusses the influence of finite-rate quenches.
-The paper concludes with a summary and outlook in Sec.~\ref{sec5}.
+The paper concludes with a summary and outlook in section~\ref{sec5}.